 Despite the controversy, many service members are just happy for the training.

-“We’ve done Enduring Freedom so many times it’s become a nice refresher for us before we deploy to Australia or Africa,” said Marine Lieutenant Colonel Morris Siegel.
+“We’ve done Enduring Freedom so many times it’s become a nice refresher for us before we deploy to somewhere important, like Australia or Africa,” said Marine Lt.
+Col. Morris Siegel.

 “In a way we’re a victim of our own success because now everyone wants to show off their new hardware in Enduring Freedom.
 Over the years we’ve had to find missions for tank battalions, bomber squadrons, legions of support personnel, things we never would have thought of in 2001 when it was just a dozen guys on horses.”